Azure-Samples/active-directory-node-webapi/README.md

 #Windows Azure Active Directory Sample REST API Service for Node.js using MongoDB and Restify

-This Node.js server will give you with a quick and easy way to set up a REST API Service that's integrated with Azure Active Directory for API protection using the OAuth2 protocol with bearer tokens.
+This Node.js server will give you with a quick and easy way to set up a REST API Service that's integrated with Azure Active Directory for API protection.
+It uses the OAuth2 protocol with bearer tokens.
 The sample server included in the download are designed to run on any platform.

 This REST API server is built using Restify and MongoDB with the following features: